PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/notes.md

 Do note that you do not need to reload, as when CML starts a node, it's essentially a fresh boot.
 Also, due to a bug that Cisco is continuing to neglect for half-a-decade, if you write `show license summary`, it will show that no license is active.
 The license is active, you can confirm by activating mpls.
 A non-activated license would display an error that `mpls ...` is an invalid command.

 ### CML Performance Tuning
 To reduce memory by utilizing deduplication, EVE-NG by default, comes with UKSM, however, CML does not have UKSM or KSM installed by default.
-Installing and configuring UKSM is far too complex, however, to install and enable KSM is much simpler.
+Installing and configuring UKSM is far too complex, however, to install and enable KSM is much simpler:

-Install the KSM Tuned daemon
+Install the KSM Tuned daemon:
 ```bash
 sudo apt update
 sudo apt install ksmtuned